05. Upload and manage your Unreal packages

 Note: If you don't yet have an Unreal Engine project, but you would like to test the upload process, an example package is provided here... https://www.dropbox.com/sh/bu5l9fveihcd8jh/AAB2pGRi7M1KX_OewIxCfr6Ca?dl=0

 - 4.Track the upload/scanning/gauging progress.
 Every upload you do will be shown in a list with their respective status.
-Please keep the Web browser window open during your upload, as there is no possibility yet to resume your upload after closing.
+If you refresh the page during the upload process you will see a notification asking if you want to continue where you left off.

 After the upload process has finished, you can then observe the status of the following stability checks for your package.